-Valdivia is a text adventure game about ancestry, feelings and guts.
+“Valdivia” is a text adventure game about ancestry, feelings and family.
+Play it here.

 It revolves around an unnamed main character, a woman, who is on a quest to save her family from being torn apart.
-During the 24 hours that she has to save her family, she encounters mysterious spirits of her ancestors.
+During the time that she has to save her family, she encounters mysterious spirits of her ancestors.
 Like her ancestors, she is not one sided; she is passionate, brave, risky, angry, curious and sad.
+This post is about making the game.

 Like many projects, the thinking for this was buzzing around for a while but it really came together this summer when I was unemployed and collaging.
 While browsing for images to use, I found some related to Ecuador in the NY Digital Collection and The Met’s Collection.
 Those images led me to learning about the people and culture from my grandfather’s hometown: the Valdivia culture.

 This inspired me to write a story about families: my own and the families who are being torn apart by the U.S government.
-The heroine in this game is trying to keep her family together, although the story never states why they may be ripped apart.
+The heroine in this game is trying to keep her family together.
 In my game, there is a magic bullet: the ring.
 Sadly, there is no such magic bullet in real life but there are ways to help.

 After printing and cutting the visuals, I rearranged them to make multiple scenes or collages.
 Each collage would become a part of the story, or a character in the story.
 Using the visuals was a helpful constraint in writing the story.
 Later, I also added secondary visuals from Google photos.